scrapy/scrapy/docs/topics/media-pipeline.rst

 #.
 Subclass :class:`~scrapy.pipelines.files.S3FilesStore`,

 #.
 Extend its ``HEADERS`` class attribute in your subclass to define the headers you want with the values you want.
-For reference,  `S3 <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html>`_ , `Common Request Headers <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonRequestHeaders.html>`_ , `Common Response Headers <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html>`_ , `Request Response Data Mapping <https://docs.aws.amazon.com/apigateway/latest/developerguide/request-response-data-mappings.html>`_
+For reference,  `S3 <https://botocore.amazonaws.com/v1/documentation/api/latest/reference/services/s3.html>`_ , `Common Request Headers <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonRequestHeaders.html>`_ , `Common Response Headers <https://docs.aws.amazon.com/AmazonS3/latest/API/RESTCommonResponseHeaders.html>`_ , `Request Response Data Mapping <https://docs.aws.amazon.com/apigateway/latest/developerguide/request-response-data-mappings.html>`_ .

-#.
-You can see the header-to-key mapping in the source code of the class, for additional header names,
+You can see the header-to-key mapping in the source code of the class for additional header names.

 #.
 Subclass ``FilesPipeline``, and edit the ``STORE_SCHEMES`` class attribute in your subclass to point ``s3`` to your ``S3FilesStore`` subclass,